BernieO/calcardbackup/README.md

 `git clone https://github.com/BernieO/calcardbackup`
 `cd calcardbackup`

-2. Copy the example file to `users.txt`:
-`cp examples/users.txt.example users.txt`

-3. In `users.txt`, insert ownCloud/Nextcloud usernames and, separated by a colon, corresponding passwords, one user per line, of all users to be backed up.
-Be aware that other people with access to the server might be able to read the stored passwords (see section "about option -i / -\-include-shares" below).
-__NOTE:__ there is no need to give the passwords anymore when using the option `-f|--fetch-from-database` (introduced with v0.6.3).
-It is enough to just enter the usernames in `users.txt`, one user per line.

-4. Change the ownership of repo to your webserver's user (here `www-data`) and restrict access to `users.txt`:
+2. Change the ownership of repo to your webserver's user (here `www-data`):
 `chown -R www-data:www-data .`
-`chmod 600 users.txt`

-5. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/var/www/nextcloud`).
-It is recommended to always use option `-f` (see section "about option -f / -\-fetch-from-database" below for more information).
+3. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/var/www/nextcloud`) and use option `-f`, which will become the default in the next version of this script (see section "about option -f / -\-fetch-from-database" below for more information).
 If you are using a self-signed certificate, you might have to use option `-s` as well:
 `sudo -u www-data ./calcardbackup "/var/www/nextcloud" -f`

-6. Check output of script - it will tell, if it needs any other options.
+4. Check output of script - it will tell, if it needs any other options.

-7. Find your backup in directory `backups/`.
+5. Find your backup in directory `backups/`.

 There are many more options available: have a look at sections "Options" and "Usage examples" below.